► Latest Cayman GT4 spotted

 The outgoing GT4 wasn't a limited series production car and sales figures show that it actually out-sold the 2.7 in the last-generation Cayman.
 An extraordinary - and heartening - fact.
 More than 500 were registered in the UK.

-There's some pretty serious aero on this latest prototype: check out the full-width rear wing and diffuser on our new spy photos (above).
+There's some pretty serious aero on the prototypes we've seen: check out the full-width rear wing and diffuser on our spy photos (above).
 Twin exhuasts complete the look.

 Other telltale giveaways that this is a GT-series Porsche are the lightweight alloy wheels wrapped in liquorice-thin, track-focused tyres, the lower ride height and Porsche's composite brake discs the size of brass band cymbals.